lerna-lite/lerna-lite/README.md

 Below are the main reasons as to why this fork was created:

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, dependencies were really out of date)
     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna
+        - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
         - we now try to replicate Lerna's PRs into Lerna-Lite when possible
 2. a desire to create a smaller and more modular project that is lighter than the original all-in-one Lerna
     - Lerna-Lite is now entirely modular, all commands are optional (install only what you use)